Power restored to 17,000 homes in West Auckland

 AdvertisementAdvertise with NZME.

-Outages were reported in the areas from 7.34 pm, according to Vector.
+Vector said outages were reported in the areas from 7.34pm.

-Just after 7 pm tonight, a serious crash involving a truck occurred on Hobsonville Point Rd.
+Just after 3pm, a serious crash involving a truck occurred on Hobsonville Rd.

-A spokesperson from St John said that one person was transported in a serious condition to North Shore Hospital in relation to the incident.
+A spokesperson from St John said that one person was transported in a serious condition to North Shore Hospital.

 The truck appeared to have fallen over and then skidded into the property where it still lies in the front garden.
-It is unsure at this time what caused the crash.
+It is unsure what caused the crash.

 It wasn't immediately clear if the crash and the power outages were linked.